jmdevita/parcel-ha/README.md

 1. In Home Assistant, navigate to **Configuration** > **Devices & Services**.
 2. Click on **Add Integration** and search for "Parcel".
 3. Follow the prompts to enter your Parcel API key.
+You can find your key [here](https://web.parcelapp.net/#apiPanel)

 ### Configuration Options